 Your Eyelids Are More Sensitive Than You Think

 And here’s the kicker—reactions build up over time.
 You might be fine today, but daily application creates cumulative exposure your skin won’t forget.
-Your lids keep a running tab of every single application, even when you don’t see immediate redness.
+Your lids do not forget- they literally keep a running tab of every single application, even when you don’t see immediate redness.

 Good Tip!